wpswings/wallet-system-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.2.1 - Released on 8 April 2022 =
+= 2.2.2 - Released on 11 May 2022 =

+* New: Credit Amount On User Daily Visit.
-* New: Wallet Cashback Feature
+* New: Credit Amount On review.
-* New: User Wallet Restriction
+* New: Minor Bug Fixes.
-* New: Compatible with latest WP and WC
+* New: Compatible with latest WP and WC.